1987 Viking Sally murder: Night of the incident

 Around 01:00 on 28 July, Schelkle and Taxis fetched their sleeping bags from inside the ship, while Schmid was asleep in a public area with the backpacks and other belongings of all three.
 The couple headed for the open-air 9th deck at the rear of the ship, where they had earlier identified a sheltered spot next to the ship's helipad.
 Their chosen location was dimly lit due to a broken lamp.

 At approximately 03:45, a group of three Danish boy scouts, on their way to a jamboree in Finland, were wandering around the ship's decks and chanced upon the victims' sleeping area.
-According to their witness statements they saw two people, whom they first thought were heavily intoxicated, as they seemed to struggle to stand up.
+According to their witness statements, they saw two people, who they first thought were heavily intoxicated, as they seemed to struggle to stand up.
 The boy scouts soon realised that both had serious head injuries and were barely conscious, and that the whole area surrounding them was covered in blood.
 One of the boy scouts approached them, intending to provide first aid, but soon realised that their injuries were far too serious.

 The boy scouts alerted the ship's front desk, which ordered the ship's on-call nurse and security operative to the site of the incident.
 The nurse immediately recognised the severity of the injuries and asked the ship's captain, also in attendance, to request a Finnish Coast Guard rescue helicopter to be dispatched to carry the victims to Turku University Hospital ahead of the ship's arrival in port later that morning.
 At 05:48, the victims reached the hospital, where Schelkle was pronounced dead on arrival despite attempts by the ship's nurse to resuscitate him during the flight.
 Taxis was in critical condition with similar injuries, apparently resulting from heavy blows to the head.
 A chief investigator later described the attack as "especially ferocious".